mghosttrap/weather-my-way/README.md

  - Changes to reduce battery utilization on the connected device
   - Adding ability to specify a USPS zip code or lat/long (a home location)
   - Changes to the location monitoring to alleviate the need to constantly poke the JavaScript engine - Although location updates appear faster than previous implementation
- - Add the ability to use the current location to monitor active alerts from the National Weather Service (US)
+ - Add the ability to use the current location to monitor active alerts
  - Added monitoring of bluetooth events, notification on disconnect

 ## Progress